 The David Hockney and Trinity Green Libraries both have a variety of places to study, including individual study tables, computer access, and group areas.

 The Hockney Library has quiet study rooms for use by individuals or small groups of up to three people.
 These are on the second and fifth floor of the Hockney Building and can be booked for two-hour slots up to a week in advance.
 You can do this by coming to the Hockney Library Desk or by contacting us.
 If you need a laptop for use in one of these rooms please ask.

 The Hockney Library also has an drop in silent study room which you can use for as long as you like.
 Please ask at the Hockney Library Desk for access.

 Use Library Online to find information, contact details and links to resources.

 We have a large collection of e-books, electronic journals and specialist databases to support your studies, available at library.bradfordcollege.ac.uk

 Our pages are organised by subject so you can easily find the materials that you need.

 Need help with your assignment?

-Why not book a slot with one of our Academic Liaison Librarians.
-You can see their details on the Library website.
+Why not book a slot with one of our Academic Liaison Librarians?
+Every course will have one and you can find their details on Library Online.

-Academic Liaison Librarians can help you find a book or article, access an electronic resource, or learn how to reference correctly.
+Academic Liaison Librarians can help you find the book or article you need for your work, show you how to access our electronic resources and search them efficiently, and make you know how to reference correctly.